What to do if you are sick

 TPOXX

-Certain antivirals, such as Tecovirimat (TPOXX), may help treat severe mpox disease, and researchers are currently testing its effectiveness.
+Antivirals, such as Tecovirimat (TPOXX), may help treat severe mpox disease.

 - Bleeding or infected sores or rash